mmcc1/TheHundredPrisonersProblem/README.md

-# The Hundred Prisoners Problem
+# The 100 Prisoners Problem

 After watching Veritasium's video on the solution to this problem, I coded the solution to double check.